mopitz199/workshift_engine/docs/source/collision/index.rst

     * **workshift_id:** the workshift_id related to this assignation
     * **start_day:** is an offset, is the number from where the assignation is valid

 Where *'person'* and *'workshift'* are relations.
-Also you'll need a *'Workshift model'* with at least this attribute:
+Also you'll need a *'WorkShift model'* with at least this attribute:

     * **total_workshift_days:** the number of days that a workshift cycle lasts